 *Please be aware that the requirements for UK citizens might change after Brexit is fully established.
 Get in touch with us for updated information at firstname.lastname@example.org.

 REGISTERING IN SPAIN

 Once you arrive in Spain, you will have to register with the national authorities and obtain your personal NIE card (a residency document that allows you to study and stay in Spain for 5 years).

-If you are a non-EU citizen, you will need a visa!
-It is very important to apply for your visa three months before you move to Spain to ensure that you receive it on time.
+If you are a non-European union citizen, you will need a student visa.
+It is very important to apply for your visa at least three months before you move to Spain to ensure that you receive it on time.
 Also, we strongly recommend that you reserve your place in the university as soon as possible; once you do so, we will send you an official welcome email with further instructions.